tsrodf/rasa-bot/README.md

 ### Domain

 The domain defines the universe where the rasa-bot performs its function.
 It defines the intents, the responses and a configuration for conversation sessions and it can also include entities, slots, forms and actions.

-The domain consists of either one or several YAML files.
-When the content is split across multiple documentos it's automatically read and merge.
+The domain consists of either one or several YAML files (`rasa\domain.yml`).

 #### Intents

 Intents are categories in which the messages received by the rasa-bot are grouped.
-They represent the purpose of the user interacting with the bot and are listed in the domain file (see [NLU data](#nlu-data)).
+They represent the purpose of the user interacting with the bot and are listed in the domain file.
 It's also possible to use or ignore certain entities for an intent.

 #### Responses

 Responses are actions that send a message to a user without running any custom code or returning events.
 They can be directly defined in the domain file.
-In order to receive a wider range of responses it's recommended to add more than one example to each response.
+In order to receive a wider range of responses, it's recommended to add more than one example to each response.
 Rasa chooses one answer randomly.

 #### Session configuration

 It represents the dialogue between the bot and the user.
 Conversation sessions can begin when the user starts the conversation, when the user sends a message after a period of inactivity or manually triggered with an intent message.
-It's possible to determine the session expiration time and the option to carry over slots to a new session.

 #### Entities

 Entities are structured pieces of information inside a user message, which have to be extracted by either specifying them or defining regular expressions.
-By default, entities influence action prediction it's possible to configure the domain in order to ignore entities for certain intents.
+By default, entities influence action prediction but it's possible to configure the domain in order to ignore entities for certain intents.
 Entities roles and groups can also be defined.

 #### Slots and Forms

 Slots represent the bot's memory.
 They could be used to store information provided by the user or coming from the outside (e.g. through APIs).
 They should be defined with a name, a type and predefined mappings.
 Slots can also influence the conversation behavior.
-The Slot types are are text, boolean, categorical, float, list, any or custom - which should be self-defined.

 Forms are a special type of action intended to help the bot collect information about the user.

 #### Actions

 Actions are the things that the bot can actually do.
 The most common examples are respond to a user, make an external API call or query a database.
-Responses are included in the domain file, whereas custom actions are only listed on it but they have to be implemented in the actions file.
+Responses are included in the domain file, whereas custom actions are only listed on it but they have to be implemented in the actions file (`rasa\actions\actions.py`).

 ### NLU data

 The main objective of NLU (Natural Language Understanding) is to extract structured data from user messages.
 This information consists of the user's intent and any entities used.
 It's possible to define some additional information, such as Regular Expressions and Lookup Tables.

-NLU data is included in a YAML file, which consists of intents and synonyms.
+NLU data is included in a YAML file, which consists of intents and synonyms (`rasa\data\nlu.yml`).
 It should contain at least two examples for each intent to facilitate recognition.
 The latter can be used to store words which can designate the same entity.

 ### Stories

 Stories represent a conversation beetween a user and a bot.
 They have a name and steps consisting of several intents and actions.
 When using events, checkpoints and statements they need to be specified.
-They have to be written to the stories YAML file.
+They have to be written to the stories YAML file (`rasa\data\stories.yml`).

 ### Rules

 Rules are used to handle small specific conversation patterns, but they cannot generalize to unseen conversation paths, unlike stories.
 Their overuse is not recommended and the `RulePolicy` should be included in the model configuration.
-They are included in the rules YAML file.
+They are included in the rules YAML file (`rasa\data\rules.yml`).

-There are other components, some of which have been already mentioned, that will not be explained any further since they have not been used in this project.

 ### Reminders